Your privacy is critically important to us.

 Like most website operators, The Speed Project collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 The Speed Project’s purpose in collecting non-personally identifying information is to better understand how The Speed Project’s visitors use its website.
 From time to time, The Speed Project may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

-The Speed Project also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on thespeedproject.com blogs/sites.
-The Speed Project only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below, except that commenter IP addresses and email addresses are visible and disclosed to the administrators of the blog/site where the comment was left.
+The Speed Project also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on https://thespeedproject.com blog posts.
+The Speed Project only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below.

 Certain visitors to The Speed Project’s websites choose to interact with The Speed Project in ways that require The Speed Project to gather personally-identifying information.
 The amount and type of information that The Speed Project gathers depends on the nature of the interaction.
-For example, we ask visitors who sign up at thespeedproject.com to provide a username and email address.
-Those who engage in transactions with The Speed Project are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
-In each case, The Speed Project collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor's interaction with The Speed Project.
-The Speed Project does not disclose personally-identifying information other than as described below.
-And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.
+For example, we ask visitors who sign up for a blog at https://thespeedproject.com to provide a username and email address.

-The Speed Project may collect statistics about the behavior of visitors to its websites.
+The Speed Project may collect statistics about the behavior of visitors to its website.
 The Speed Project may display this information publicly or provide it to others.
-However, The Speed Project does not disclose personally-identifying information other than as described below.
+However, The Speed Project does not disclose your personally-identifying information.